digirati-co-uk/amo-ingest/README.md

 ### Giles

+__N.B.
+Giles, and Pokeit rely on an IP restricted service, so please provide us with whitelisted IPs, and we'll add them to the list__

 Giles provides a simple Elasticsearch based reporting interface on top of Iris/Destiny, and it's Giles that is monitored by the code in this repository to return updates on the canvas by canvas status of the processing of a manifest.

 You can see, for example, the past 4 minutes of traffic by doing: